jyoung4242/Squeleto-Docs/docs/Assets.md

   "planter.png",
   "pizzazone.png",
 ]);

-//Load Maps
-this.renderer.createMap([new Kitchen(Assets), new OutsideMap(Assets)]);

-//Load Objects
-let objConfig = [
-  new Player(Assets, this.sm, this.dm),
-  new Counter(Assets, this.sm),
-  new Bookshelf(Assets, this.sm, this.dm),
-  new NPC1(Assets, this.sm, this.dm),
-  new Planter(Assets, this.sm),
-  new PizzaThingy(Assets, this.sm),
-];
 ```

-This is the core of the asset management, the intentions of peasy-Assets is to provide up front assets caching in the browser and making it easy to access those assets (sounds and images) when needed.
+This is the core of the asset management, the intentions of peasy-Assets is to provide up front assets caching in the browser and
+making it easy to access those assets (sounds and images) when needed.

 Pass the reference to the cached assets to Maps and GameObjects to exposed the cached content to them.